ErayBalkaya/8_Weeks_Challenge/README.md

 The case study information provided has been sourced from [HERE](https://8weeksqlchallenge.com/case-study-1/)

-8 weeks challenge is a good way to practice sql especially for beginners.It helps you to improve your skills on EDA (exploratory data analysis).
+8 weeks challenge is a good way to practice sql especially for beginners.It helps you to improve your skills on EDA (Exploratory Data Analysis).

 ## Entity Relationship Diagram: